Just-Some-Bots/MusicBot/_docs/using/commands.md

 pldump <URL>
 {% endhighlight %}
 <strong>Description:</strong><br>
-Dump the individual urls of a playlist to a file.<br>
+Dump the individual URLs of a playlist to a file.<br>

 </details>